 If security is so important, how does one go about finding it in a job?
 People get college educations, professional degrees, and do everything within their power to make themselves attractive to employers so they will have security.
 People rehearse interviewing so they can get a job.
 People attempt to go into industries or work in sectors with presumed security, whether they are in government, real estate, medicine, or law.
 Every industry out there has been presumed to be secure at one time or another.
 However, all of them involve some level of instability.

 After studying the employment market for some time, I believe there are several ways to look for security.
 There is a push and pull between finding security and making a great deal of money.
 The question is, what do you want and how much are you willing to risk?
-Since I am a former attorney, I will draw from my experience to give you some career advice, and an indication of how the employment process works in the legal industry.
+Since I am a former attorney, I will draw from my experience to give you some career advice and a sign of how the employment process works in the legal industry.

 When attorneys graduate from law school, they typically try their hardest to get the highest-paying jobs they can.
-The highest-paying jobs are with large law firms and they typically pay around $160,000 a year.
-Due to the massive amount of money these attorneys make, they are expected to work extremely hard; they are also very quickly let go if they are not billing as expected or if there are issues with their work.
-These jobs typically do not have a lot of long-term security, and if young attorneys believe they may lose their jobs, they will usually try to find another job at another high-paying firm.
-They will likely keep doing this until they either become a partner at a high-paying firm, or they end up changing careers.
+The highest-paying jobs are with large law firms, and they typically pay around $160,000 a year.
+Because of the massive amount of money these attorneys make, we expect them to work extremely hard; they are also quickly let go if they are not billing as expected or if there are issues with their work.
+These jobs rarely have a lot of long-term security, and if junior attorneys believe they may lose their jobs, they will usually try to find another job at another high-paying firm.
+They will probably keep doing this until they either become a partner at a high-paying firm, or they end up changing careers.

-Once attorneys get a few years of experience at a high-paying law firm, they generally start wanting to leave the law firm to work for a corporation.
+Once attorneys get a few years of experience at a high-paying law firm, they want to leave the law firm to work for a corporation.
 Jobs with corporations are very much in demand.
 In most cases, corporate jobs pay at least 50 percent less than jobs at law firms.
-The reason attorneys want to work for corporations, though, is due to the security factor.
+The reason attorneys want to work for corporations, though, is because of the security factor.
 Security appeals to some attorneys far more than money (jobs with corporations typically also require less work).

 Most (over 95 percent) attorneys do not end up with jobs in the highest-paying law firms.
-These attorneys typically do not change jobs as often, and in my experience, have a lot more long-term security.
-As an example, almost all of the attorneys I personally know who started practicing law with large firms that paid large salaries are no longer practicing law ten years later.
-The attorneys I know who went to small law firms or took positions with the government, on the other hand, are still practicing law.
+These attorneys rarely change jobs as often, and in my experience, have a lot more long-term security.
+As an example, almost all the attorneys I know who started practicing law with large firms that paid large salaries are no longer practicing law ten years later.
+The attorneys I know who went to small law firms or took positions with the government are still practicing law.
 This phenomenon bears some examination, and I think there are reasons behind it.

 I believe that the attorneys who went to large firms saw so many people lose their jobs (and may have lost their own jobs) that they simply became disillusioned with practicing law because they saw no security in it.
-Conversely, smaller firms, which typically pay less, do not let people go as aggressively; the attorneys working there experience far more security within the practice of law and therefore continue their legal careers.
+Conversely, smaller firms, which typically pay less, do not let people go as aggressively; the attorneys working their experience far more security within the practice of law and, therefore, continue their legal careers.

-Generally, the higher paid or more competitive the job you take, the more insecurity that job will involve.
+The higher paid or more competitive the job you take, the more insecurity that job will involve.
 Think about investment banks letting go of thousands of people.
-You will rarely find an investment banker in his mid-30s even who has been with the same firm his entire career.
+You will rarely find an investment banker in his mid-30s, even who has been with the same firm his entire career.

-A few months ago, I went to the dentist, and as I started speaking with the dentist and his staff of four, they told me that they had all been working together for over 20 years!
+A few months ago, I went to the dentist, and as I started speaking with the dentist and his staff of four, they told me they had all been working together for over 20 years!
 I thought about how rare this is in today’s society, where people move around so frequently between jobs.
 In considering this, however, I quickly realized the reason.
 A dental office is not a complex institution.
 If it is set up in the right area (an economically stable one) and the dentist is respectable (this dentist was also a professor of dentistry at USC), the operation should continue going indefinitely.
-In this case, the lack of complexity in the dentist’s operation, and the presumed stability of the business, made it a secure work environment.
-Working in a small dental office is a secure job, it would seem, and in that sense, not much different from the job that the protagonist in American Beauty found working in a fast food restaurant.
+Here, the lack of complexity in the dentist’s operation, and the presumed stability of the business, made it a secure work environment.
+Working in a small dental office is a secure job, it would seem, and not much different from the job that the protagonist in American Beauty found working in a fast-food restaurant.